 Ideas:

-• Close blinds during the night when you want privacy.
+• Close blinds at night for privacy.

 NFC Tags